kevinmeredith/http4s-book/ch1.md

 This does not belong anywhere near getting started.
 ```

-I appreciate the sentiment of the author's tweet, yet the documentation is no doubt correct.
-Let's walk through this
+As a scientist, I appreciate the sentiment of the author's tweet, yet the documentation is no doubt correct.
-explanation in-depth.
+Let's walk through this explanation in-depth.

 [cats](https://github.com/typelevel/cats) documents [Kleisli](https://typelevel.org/cats/datatypes/kleisli.html), [OptionT](https://typelevel.org/cats/datatypes/optiont.html),
 and many other concepts.
 Please read those descriptions if you're not comfortable with them.